Subscription Modal Banner

 Pro: It has a shorter waiting time compared to BTO flats

 BTO flats will only start construction if 70% of the units are booked.
 Therefore, it takes about four to five years on average for them to complete.
-With further construction delays caused by the COVID-19 pandemic, the waiting times for some of these projects have been pushed back for a few more months
+With further construction delays caused by the COVID-19 pandemic, the waiting times for some of these projects have been pushed back until early 2025

 On the other hand, HDB SBFs are mainly flats that have been completed or are under construction, so the waiting time is much shorter, up to nine months from your application submission date.